jn-han/jn-han/README.md

 # Hello, I’m Josh! 👋

 ## Welcome to my Github :)
-- Currently Enrolled at the University of British Columbia, aspiring to be a computer science major
+- Currently enrolled at the University of British Columbia, BA Psychology.
+Aspiring to be a computer scientist.
-- I hack in Java, JavaScript, and HTML.
+- I hack in Java, JavaScript, HTML, CSS.
+(Mostly web apps for now

 ## Currently learning...
-- Vue.js
+- React.js

 ## Hoping to Learn...
 - Node.js